thtrang294/thelook_returnedproduct/README.md

 ```
 ### Validating the data
 To ensure our data is fit for analysis, we conducted validation checks.
 These included searching for duplicates, null values, outliers, and any inappropriate data.

-<br><br>The validation process revealed that there are no duplicates or nulls in the tables used for analysis.
+<br>The validation process revealed that there are no duplicates or nulls in the tables used for analysis.
 However, outliers were detected when examining the locations of customers within the United States.
 These outliers originate from customers in Alaska and Hawaii, with distances ranging from approximately 2,300 miles to 4,900 miles.
 This is significantly higher than the distances from other states, with a mean of around 3,500 miles compared to a mean of around 900 miles and a maximum of around 2,600 miles from the remaining states.
 As these outliers could skew our distance analysis and represent only 0.9% of total products sold, they will be removed from our dataset.

-<br><br>Additionally, some anomalies were observed during descriptive statistics for the prep_time and ship_time columns.
+<br>Additionally, some anomalies were observed during descriptive statistics for the prep_time and ship_time columns.
 ```sql
 --Descriptive statistics for prep_time and ship_time
 SELECT